TimothySyu/data-structure/README.md

 # data structure
-This is a note to record what I learned since I decied to apply graduate school :D
+This is a note to record what I learned since I decided to apply graduate school :D